 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity and equity prices.

 i.
 Interest rate risk

 Interest rate risk arises from changes in market rates of interest that could adversely affect the Company.
-The Company's convertible debentures bear interest at 10% per annum.
 The Company's exposure to interest rate risk is insignificant.

 ii.
 Foreign currency risk